backdrop-contrib/geoip_tokens/README.md

 the visitor's or user's position.

-For example, to center a map, to redirect to specific pages for different countries or to a different language version of a page.
-Or to display dates in the proper timezone.
+For example, to center a map, to redirect to specific pages for different countries or to display dates in the proper timezone.

 ### When _not_ to use this module